Last updated: June 17, 2026

 How to apply for CCAP

 Start on ChildCareNJ, then use the state’s secure application system.
 If you already have a MyNJHelps account for SNAP or Work First New Jersey, use that login.
-New Jersey says CCAP-only applicants may not be able to upload documents inside the online system, so your county CCR&R may still ask you to send documents another way.
+New Jersey says CCAP-only applicants cannot upload documents online inside that system, so your county CCR&R may ask you to send documents another way.

-- Read the official CCAP page and use the calculator before you apply.
+- Read the official CCAP page and use the calculator.

 - Wait for your CCR&R to contact you with the document list.

-- Send the documents the way your CCR&R tells you to send them.
+- Send the documents the way your CCR&R tells you.

 - Ask when your application is considered complete.